mkdocs/mkdocs/docs/about/contributing.md

 the command `tox` in the root of your MkDocs repository.

 It will attempt to run the tests against all of the Python versions we support.
 So don't be concerned if you are missing some and they fail.
 The rest will be verified by [Travis] when you submit a pull request.

+### Run tests with Docker

+If you have a running [Docker]-daemon running you can run tests from a container that has the necessary interpreters and packages installed and pass arguments to `tox`:

+    # in the project's root directory
+    ./run-docker-tests -e pypy3 -e csslint

+You can run the script without any arguments to test the project exactly as [travis] does without having to setup anything.
+If there's a directoy `.tox` in the project-folder it will be used to store and access cached virtual environments and test-logs.
+The first run will take a while as the test environment is built.

 ## Submitting Pull Requests